aponcedeleonch/Spotify-helper/README.md

 3. Now we can exchange the obtained `user_code` in the last step for a token to make requests to the Spotify API.
 The functions for this exchange is already implemented in the code of this repository in the file `spotify_api.py`.
 Now you can put all the **Valuable output** you obtained in a JSON file and run the available commands of the script.
 The format of the JSON file is specified at the [Requirements section](#requirements)

 General instructions from Spotify: https://developer.spotify.com/documentation/general/guides/authorization-guide/

+## Contributing

+Feel free to fork this repository, clone it, make a pull request, open an issue contact me by Twitter (@Ingenescu), email (aponcedeleonch@gmail.com), Linkedin (/aponcedeleonch) or whatever you want.
+Say thanks if you like it and if you would like some functionality added I don't promise I will do it but I promise to do my best effort :)